andrew/ultimate-awesome/README.md

 - [awesome-kurdish](https://github.com/happyhackingspace/awesome-kurdish) - A curated list of resources about the Kurdish language, culture, science, and technology.
 - [awesome-miso](https://github.com/haskell-miso/awesome-miso) - 🕶️ A collection of awesome things regarding the miso ecosystem.
 - [awesome-dna-language-modelling](https://github.com/helloworldlty/awesome-dna-language-modelling) - This is a repo for papers/projects focusing on DNA sequence modelling.
+- [awesome-ai-agents](https://github.com/heurema/awesome-ai-agents) - Curated collection of tools, frameworks, research papers, and tutorials for building AI agents, multi-agent systems, LLM-based orchestration, memory, planning, tool use, and evaluation.
+Each entry includes a link to the original source for quick access.
 - [awesome-awesome](https://github.com/huixisheng/awesome-awesome) - Awesome收集整理.
 - [awesome-claude-code](https://github.com/hztbuaa/awesome-claude-code) - A curated list of awesome tools, skills, MCP servers, tips, and resources for Claude Code.
 - [awesome-agent-desktop](https://github.com/iamdin/awesome-agent-desktop) - A curated list of AI agent desktop applications.